Neamar/storylines/specs.md

 * `version` integer, constant, **must** always be 1.
 * `story_title`, string, your story name
 * `resources`, object, a list of all your resources.
-Keys will be used when generating the state, the value define:
+Keys will be used when generating the state and must be slugified (no spaces, no special characters), the value define:
     - `description`, string, more information about what this resource is about
     - `format`, string, a placeholder with a `%s` token in it.
 This will be used every time the value is presented to the *Reader*, to format the resource appropriately.
 A *format* without a `%s` is invalid.
     - `display_name`, string, the name used when displaying the resource to the user